cogentcore/core/README.md

 ### TODO

-* Map has editable keys, everything is not RO -- just need to use a diff method to set key value, etc, instead of directly writing to the value.  also support RO tag to get RO.
+* basic map, slice methods for add, delete -- started -- dialog not updating

-* basic map, slice methods for add, delete
+* finish converting to lower-case-hyphen style for ki object names in gi context

 * arg view / dialog and button tags